franiglesias/golden/README.md

 * obtain high code coverage when starting to refactor legacy
 * test complex outputs (objects, files, etc)

-> Current Status: maybe you could try, but only snapshot name customization is provided and there is no functionality beyond basic snapshotting.
+> Current Status: verify and approval mode.
+Test name customization.

 ### Installation

 No, seriously.
 It's not ready ✋.

-But you could experiment with the basic snapshot facility.
+But you could experiment with the basic snapshot verification facility and approval.

 At this point there are no utilities for customizing any aspect of golden functionality.